🗑️ Pruner Service

 Key Files

-server.go: Service lifecycle, gRPC server, health checksworker.go: Event handling, channel management, two-phase processingmetrics.go: Prometheus metric definitionsinterfaces.go: Store-agnostic interfaces for pruner implementationsjob_processor.go: Generic job queue with LIFO pattern and worker poolaerospike/pruner/pruner_service.go(900+ lines): Complete Aerospike implementationsql/pruner/pruner_service.go: Simplified SQL implementation
+server.go: Service lifecycle, gRPC server, health checks, event subscriptionsworker.go: Event handling, channel-based deduplication, two-phase processingmetrics.go: Prometheus metric definitionsinterfaces.go: Store-agnostic interfaces for pruner implementations (Prune()method)aerospike/pruner/pruner_service.go(1100+ lines): Complete Aerospike implementation with defensive modesql/pruner/pruner_service.go: Simplified SQL implementation

 6. How to Run